theochem/horton/doc/user_hamiltonianio.rst

 Export a Hamiltonian in ASCII format
 ====================================

 Horton can export a Hamiltonian in ASCII format that uses the Molpro FCIDUMP file convention (see :ref:`molprohamformat` for more details).
-If the Hamiltonian of the system contains several one-electron terms (kinetic energy of electrons, electron-nuclear attraction, etc.), all terms have to be combined to a single contribution.
-This can be done as follows
+If the Hamiltonian of the system contains several one-electron terms (kinetic energy of electrons, electron-nuclear attraction, etc.), they have to be combined to a single contribution.
+For example, the kinetic energy and electron-nuclear attraction terms can be combined as follows

 .. code-block:: python

     one = kin.copy()
     one.iadd(na)
-    .
-    .
-    .

-where ``kin`` and ``na`` are the electronic kinetic energy and the electron-nuclear repulsion term, respectively.
+where ``kin`` and ``na`` are the electronic kinetic energy and the electron-nuclear attraction terms, respectively.

 To write a Hamiltonian with the one- and two-electron integrals ``one`` and ``two`` to file, run

 .. code-block:: python